 Our building was purpose-built in 2011 and our spacious, light building has a well-resourced Library, Food Tech Room, ICT Suite, two halls, outdoor learning spaces (including an allotment), community rooms and a Children’s Centre.

 Shirley Community Primary School is committed to safeguarding and promoting the welfare of children and we expect all staff, parents and volunteers to actively share this commitment.
-Our Designated Persons for Safeguarding are myself, Mrs Wernham (Deputy Head and SENCO), Mrs Fonseka and Mrs Kidney (Deputy Heads), Mrs Taylor (Class Teacher), Mrs Willis (Senior Inclusion TA) and Mrs Kozicz (Extended Schools Manager).
+Our Designated Persons for Safeguarding are myself, Mrs Wernham (Deputy Head and SENCO), Mrs Mitchell (Deputy Head), Mrs Taylor (Class Teacher), Mrs Willis, Ms. (Senior Inclusion TA), Ms. Reay (Family Inclusion Officer) and Mrs Kozicz (Extended Schools Manager).

 Ofsted visited us in March 2018 and while they were visiting, children commented that ‘this is a good school because people make you feel welcome’.
 Parents also shared that ‘this is a truly inclusive school that does its best for all pupils, whatever their background, culture or ability’.

 Visits to the school are always welcome – we look forward to meeting you!